 How You Can Help

 KT is a young organization and still growing towards self-sufficiency.
 Our greatest needs are operational expenses and capital development.
-Please feel free to contact us if you want specifics project proposals, and we will gladly share with you all our current projects, plans and progress.
+Click here is see our current projects, or donate to our general fund.